Washington HOA Law Changes 2026: What Every Board Must Know About SB 5129 and WUCIOA Compliance

 Transition Timeline

-• January 1, 2026: Core governance provisions apply to all communities
+• January 1, 2026: Core governance provisions in effect for all communities

 • January 1, 2028: Full WUCIOA compliance required; legacy statutes superseded